 Each child will have a black binder with 2 folders, a notebook for communication and information kept in sheet protectors.
 Children will bring binders home each day with completed work and parent information.
 Please check these folders daily and return them in your child’s backpack each night.
 Read, complete, and return appropriate papers in this folder.

-Binders will include: daily schedule, yearly/monthly calendar, lunch menu, kindergarten handbook, alphabet, copy of report card, visual phonics packet, alphabet, 100’s chart, Rules Sheet, class list & alphabet/sight words ring attached.
+Binders will include: daily schedule, yearly/monthly calendar, lunch menu, kindergarten ABC’s, alphabet chart, copy of report card, 100’s chart, sight words list attached.
 The binders will also have folders (which you will bring according to the supply list) One folder will be art projects/daily work to keep at home.
 The other will have homework to be returned to school the next school day.

 *It is the students’ job to make sure it is cleaned out DAILY and kept looking nice.